IEvangelist/profanity-filter/README.md

 [![.NET](https://github.com/IEvangelist/profanity-filter/actions/workflows/dotnet.yml/badge.svg)](https://github.com/IEvangelist/profanity-filter/actions/workflows/dotnet.yml) [![Dogfood](https://github.com/IEvangelist/profanity-filter/actions/workflows/dogfood.yml/badge.svg)](https://github.com/IEvangelist/profanity-filter/actions/workflows/dogfood.yml)

-The GitHub Action: Profane content filter maintains over 4,970 swear words from nine different languages.
-For a list of all supported languages and swear words, [see the data directory](https://github.com/IEvangelist/profanity-filter/tree/main/src/ProfanityFilter.Services/Data).
-This tool can be used to scan issues and pull requests for profanity.
-It can be configured to replace any profane content with either asterisks or emojis.
+The GitHub Action: Profane content filter maintains over 4,900 swear words from nine different languages.
+For a list of all supported languages and swear words, [see the data directory](https://github.com/IEvangelist/profanity-filter/tree/main/src/ProfanityFilter.Services/Data) raw newline-delimited text files with each corresponding language's alphabetically sorted swear word list.
+This tool is used to scan issues, pull requests and comments in either for profanity.
+It can be configured to replace any profane content with a [strategy](#-replacement-strategies) and renders a complete job summary for tracking profanity filter results.
 This action can be useful for maintaining a professional and respectful environment in your GitHub repository.

 ## ⁉️ Why

 But why is this important?

+> [!TIP]
-Let's be honest, not everyone who creates issues or pull requests use appropriate language (it's not always rainbows and ponies, am I right?)
+> Let's be honest, not everyone who creates issues or pull requests use appropriate language (it's not always rainbows and ponies, am I right?)
 With this action in your repositories GitHub workflow, it can be 🌈 and 🐎.

 ## 🤓 Usage